ajay-4455/Final_project_guvi/README.md

         - ROC-AUC Curve

 5. **Experimentation:**
-    - Repeat the experiments for different PCA component sizes (15, 20, 25, 30) to observe the impact on model performance
+    - Repeated the experiments for different PCA component sizes (15, 20, 25, 30) to observe the impact on model performance

 ## Project Structure